-A pass is required from the teacher whose class you may be missing when you report to the school nurse in cases of illness or injury.
+A pass is required from the teacher whose class a student may be missing when he/she reports to the school nurse in cases of illness or injury.
 STUDENTS MAY NOT REPORT BETWEEN CLASSES EXCEPT FOR URGENT REASONS.
-If you need to leave the building, because of illness/injury, the school nurse will notify your parents/guardians and issue a pass.
+If a student needs to leave the building, because of illness/injury, the school nurse will notify parents/guardians and issue a pass.
 STUDENTS MAY NOT CALL HOME FOR THIS PURPOSE.
-When you report to the school nurse, please utilize the waiting room, thus ensuring privacy for other students.
+When students report to the school nurse, they should utilize the waiting room, thus ensuring privacy for other students.
 Major or recurring illnesses or accidents should be reported promptly to the school nurse.
 NOTE: Students who are sent home from school because of illness/injury may not participate in any after-school activity, nor are they expected to report to their employment that day.